-These help protect any private information sent back and forth between your device and the website, including personal details like your IP address.
-Left unsecured, hackers and others could easily intercept this personal information.
-So they’re looking out for your best interest here.
+SSL helps to protect any information sent back and forth between the user’s device and the website, including personal details like IP addresses or credit card numbers.
+If left unsecured, hackers and others could easily intercept this information.
+So Chrome is looking out for web users’ best interest here.

 6. Beginner-to-Advanced Features Available

 Other than Weebly, SiteGround also has deep integrations with WordPress, Joomla, and Drupal.
-So each of these apps can be installed quickly and painlessly.
+Each of these apps can be installed quickly and painlessly.
 No need for a developer to help you out.

 However, if you already are a developer, you’re in luck, too.

 You’ll get Git pre-installed on bigger plans, along with SSH, WP-CLI, SFTP, and phpMyAdmin.
 They have multiple PHP versions at your disposal.
 Multi-level caching is available.
 And you can also get access to staging environments for sites to prep or test before pushing new features into production.

 SiteGround also helps out with security, using a proprietary, AI-bot prevention tool that tries to snuff out new attacks before they hit.
 Their data reports that anywhere from 500,000 to two million brute-force attempts are blocked on their servers each hour.